 Frequently asked questions

 The AFA is the national not-for-profit organisation dedicated to the sport of freediving.
-The AFA regulates competitions, maintains national rankings, and selects the national team.
-Any competition in Australia must be AFA-approved.
-The AFA sits under the Australian Underwater Federation (AUF), the governing body for all underwater sports in Australia, and represents Australia with AIDA internationally.
-The AFA supports all affiliated clubs, including the Sydney Seals.
+The AFA regulates competitions, maintains National rankings, and selects the National team.
+Any competition in Australia must be AFA approved.
+The AFA sits under the umbrella of the Australian Underwater Federation (AUF) which is the governing body for all underwater sports in Australia.
+The AFA are also the Australian representative for AIDA.
+The AFA supports all AFA affiliated clubs in Australia, including the Sydney Seals.

-The AFA provides third-party liability insurance for members undertaking freediving activities via Sydney Seals.
-By joining the Sydney Seals, you also join the AFA, which you need to compete.
-When attending approved Seals or AFA events, you are covered under that insurance.
+The AFA provides third party liability insurance for members undertaking freediving activities via Sydney Seals.
+By signing up to be a member of the Sydney Seals, you are also signing up to membership of the AFA, which is required to compete.
+This means when attending approved Seals or AFA events, that you are covered under that insurance.

 You get access to Sydney Seals events, including: